extremeandy/CombinatoryFilters/README.md

 ### Preserving ordering of filters

-`CombinationFilter` stores filters as an `IImmutableSet`.
-If you wish to preserve the order of your filters, use `OrderedCombinationFilter` instead.
+`CombinationFilter` defaults to storing filters as a `HashSet<T>`.
+If you wish to preserve the order of your filters, pass `preserveOrder: true` in the constructor of `CombinationFilter`.

 ## Advanced usage